Last Updated on November 6, 2021 by Jim Ferri

 Santa Barbara Wineries

-Like other wine regions further north, oenophiles find the American Riviera’s wineries a delight (as do movie-goers: SB was the setting of the “wine-infused” Oscar-winning film Sideways).
+Like other wine regions further north of Santa Barbara, oenophiles find the American Riviera’s wineries a delight.
+Movie-goers might recognize Santa Barbara as the setting of the “wine-infused” Oscar-winning film Sideways.

-It only takes about 45 minutes to reach wine country from downtown Santa Barbara, and there are more than 175 wineries and five wine trails in the area.
-There’s even an “Urban Wine Trail,” with 11 wine production facilities and tasting rooms right in downtown.
+It only takes about 45 minutes to reach wine country from downtown.
+There you’ll find more than 175 wineries and five wine trails in the area.
+On the other hand, you’ll also find an “Urban Wine Trail,” with 11 wine production facilities and tasting rooms right in downtown.
 (To see how to get to Santa Barbara and the wineries from elsewhere, see below).

 Don’t limit your tastings to wine, however; if you’re a beer lover, you’ll find some microbreweries scattered about town, as well.